3quraishi/3quraishi/README.md

 # Hello There! 👋 [![](https://visitcount.itsvg.in/api?id=3quraishi&icon=0&color=0)](https://visitcount.itsvg.in)

 I'm Nawaz, a bald guy gone bold on data!
 I love simplifying things and perhaps that's why I'm passionate about programming maybe?
-I leverage my programming skills to dig deep into data and find solutions for business problems.
+I leverage my programming skills to dive deep into data and find solutions for business problems.
 <!--
 **3quraishi/3quraishi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.